bashCandicoot/farfetch-challenge/README.md

 Extra Credit:

-Method of responsive build
+- Method of responsive build
-Semantic, clean and easy to read markup
+- Semantic, clean and easy to read markup
+- Optimised for performance

 ## Task 2